 Background pattern

-Primperan 10 mg /2 ml solucion inyectable
+PRIMPERAN 10 mg /2 ml INJECTABLE SOLUTION

-About the medication
+About the medicine

 Introduction

-Leaflet: information for the user
+Package Leaflet: Information for the User

-Primperan 10 mg/2 ml injectable solution
+Primperan 10 mg/2 ml Solution for Injection

-Metoclopramide hydrochloride
+Metoclopramide Hydrochloride

-Read this leaflet carefully before you start using this medicine, because it contains important information for you.
+Read all of this leaflet carefully before you start using this medicine because it contains important information for you.

-• Keep this leaflet, as you may need to read it again.
+• Keep this leaflet, you may need to read it again.

-• If you have any questions, consult your doctor or pharmacist.
+• If you have any further questions, ask your doctor or pharmacist.

-• This medicine has been prescribed for you only, and you must not give it to others even if they have the same symptoms as you, as it may harm them.
+• This medicine has been prescribed for you only.
+Do not pass it on to others.
+It may harm them, even if their signs of illness are the same as yours.

-• If you experience any side effects, consult your doctor or pharmacist, even if they are not listed in this leaflet.
+• If you get any side effects, talk to your doctor or pharmacist.
+This includes any possible side effects not listed in this leaflet.
 See section 4.

 1. What is Primperan and what is it used for

-Adult population
+Adult Population

 Primperan is used in adults:

-Pediatric population
+Pediatric Population

 Primperan is used in children (1-18 years of age) only if other treatments do not work or cannot be used:

-• to prevent delayed nausea and vomiting that may appear after chemotherapy
+• to prevent delayed nausea and vomiting that may occur after chemotherapy

 Do not use Primperan

-• if you have bleeding, obstruction, or perforation in the stomach or intestine
+• if you have bleeding, obstruction or perforation in the stomach or intestine

 • if you have or may have a rare tumor of the adrenal gland, which is near the kidney (pheochromocytoma)